 Peroxyacetic acid, Peracetic acid, or PAA as it is commonly known, is a strong oxidising agent with excellent disinfectant properties.
 PAA is an organic acid with an acrid odour, represented by the formula CH3CO3H.

-Peroxyacetic acid, or peracetic acid and PAA as it is commonly known, is a common disinfection widely used in the food and beverage market and in the healthcare industry.
+Peracetic acid is a common disinfection widely used in the food and beverage market and in the healthcare industry.
 A more powerful oxidizing agent than its chlorine counterparts, PAA has become increasingly popular since it was first registered as an antimicrobial substance in 1985.

 Just like chlorine, PAA is an oxidizing agent, and works as a disinfectant by damaging the cell walls of microorganisms that are present in the water.
 Once the cell wall is damaged, the bacteria will die, and so no longer pose a threat to human/animal health.

 Test methods for PAA include test strips, titration, photometers and offsite laboratory testing.
-Kemio is the next generation test from Palintest, using amperometry to deliver rapid, repeatable and reliable results.
+Kemio is the next generation test kit from Palintest, using amperometry to deliver rapid, repeatable and reliable results.
 Suitable for all users and all sample types; Kemio helps improve traceability and safety.
-To find out more visit our Kemio product page.
+To find out more visit the Kemio product page.